 Not unless you want to.
 The policy gives you the right to make a version of the article available in the eScholarship repository without paying fees to anyone.
 Paying for this kind of open access (often called "hybrid" open access, because it makes a single article in a closed access journal openly available) will allow your article to be immediately available on the publisher's site.
 You should however, verify that the license terms and availability of the article will be better than the rights you have already reserved under this policy.

 Copyright and Legal Aspects

-Publishers usually require Faculty to check a box indicating transfer of copyright before a paper is published.
-Will Faculty be in compliance with the policy if they checked the box?
+Publishers often require Faculty to transfer copyright before an article is published.
+Will Faculty be in compliance with the policy if they transfer copyright?